laravel/vapor-docs/1.0/resources/storage.md

 :::tip Local Development

-When developing locally, `Vapor.store` will upload to the bucket specified by the `AWS_BUCKET` environment variable:
+When developing locally, `Vapor.store` will upload to the bucket specified by the `AWS_BUCKET` environment variable.
 :::